adshares/ads/README.md

 echo '{"run":"get_me"}' | ../user0/user
 ```

 The output should indicate that You have successfully connected to the node as user "0001-00000001-8B4E".
-You don’t have enough funds to create a new node.
+You don't have enough funds to create a new node.
 User0 will help You.

 ```
 cd ../user0
 (echo '{"run":"get_me"}'; echo '{"run":"send_one","address":"0001-00000001-8B4E","amount":70.0,"message":"000102030405060708090A0B0C0D0E0F101112131415161718191A1B1C1D1E1F"}') | ./user
 ```

-Let’s now try to create a new node.
+Let's now try to create a new node.
 The new node will get the public key of the requesting user.

 ```
 (echo '{"run":"get_me"}'; echo '{"run":"create_node"}') | ../user0/user